MenathNDGD/Employee-Attendance-System-MERN/README.md

 ## <a name="introduction">🤖 Introduction</a>

-The Employee Attendance System is built with React.js, Node.js, and MySQL to track attendance efficiently.
+The Employee Attendance System is built with React.js, Node.js, and MongoDB to track attendance efficiently.
 Key features include user authentication, role management, check-in/out, automated work hour calculation, real-time tracking, and detailed reports, ensuring seamless workforce management and reducing manual workload.

 ## <a name="tech-stack">⚙️ Tech Stack</a>